Hens and Chicks Plants

-This hardy succulent is very easy to grow and works particularly well in rock gardens as well as in containers.
+This hardy succulent is very easy to grow and works particularly well in rock gardens and containers.
 You can let the plants crowd together or pull off the chicks and replant them to start their own families.
 They have a moderately-quick growth rate and are best planted in spring—however, if you’d like to grow new plants from seed, you may want to start them in pots in the fall so the young plants are ready to go into the garden in the spring.

-As drought-tolerant succulents, hens and chicks plants are among the best perennials for rock-gardens—they also grow well in cracks, whether in stone walls or between garden stepping stones.
+As drought-tolerant succulents, hens and chicks plants are among the best perennials for rock gardens—they also grow well in cracks, whether in stone walls or between garden stepping stones.
 In their native Europe, they were grown on thatched roofs to help prevent fires and provide a winter vegetable, as they are edible.